 Due to its location along the coast, the Town and its resources are vulnerable to various natural disasters.
-The Coastal Management Element provides insight into the Town's coastal resources and emphasizes the importance of maintaining a resilient community to preserve and protect these resources and associated areas.
+The Coastal Management Element provides insight into the Town's coastal resources and emphasizes the importance of maintaining a resilient community to preserve and protect these upland structures, natural resources and associated areas.

 Increasing sea levels are expected to significantly challenge regional long-term planning for coastal communities in South Florida, including Palm Beach.
-In order to minimize the threat imposed by these challenges, it is imperative that the Town take necessary steps in adaptive planning and work to develop a policy framework that is integrated into its local planning system.
+In order to minimize the threat imposed by these challenges, it is imperative that the Town engages in adaptive planning and work sto develop a policy framework that is integrated into its local planning process.

-Steps to take include best management practices that address adaptation or sea level mitigation issues, ensuring consistency across all municipal operations and their guiding plans and programs.
-Additionally, it is suggested to include educational programming for residents and visitors on the importance of the challenges posed by storm surge and major flooding from rising sea levels, and finally, how to work as a community to address these challenges.
+Necessary steps to take include the following best management practices:

+- Address adaptation and sea level mitigation strategies. - Ensure consistency across all municipal operations and their guiding plans and programs. - Educate residents on the challenges posed by storm surge and flooding from rising sea levels.

-These steps lay the foundation toward building a more resilient community, and together with informed public and committed elected officials, reaching the community's established goals and strategies are achievable.
+These steps lay the foundation toward building a more resilient community.
+Together with an informed public and committed elected officials, they will enable the community to achieve its established goals and strategies are achievable.
 As such, changes to the Coastal Management Element Goals, Objectives and Policies from the Woods Hole Study, Level-Up-Plan, are recommended.